Madame Jeanette vs Scotch Bonnet: Suriname Sauce or Caribbean Jerk

 Shape helps but does not prove identity.
 Scotch bonnet should look squat and bonnet-like, while Madame Jeanette is often longer, wrinkled, and yellow.
 Labels still matter because many markets use habanero names loosely.

-For growing, choose Scotch bonnet if you want the broader recipe lane and easier seed sourcing.
+For growing, choose Scotch bonnet if you want the broader recipe category and easier seed sourcing.
 Choose Madame Jeanette if the Surinamese sauce job is the reason you are planting it.

 Madame Jeanette vs Scotch Bonnet FAQ